-If there is a user of the MC_OCF Service for a particular Virtual Channel, OCF_SDUs contained in the Operational Control Field of the Transfer Frames shall be extracted and delivered to the user.

 If a gap in the Virtual Channel Frame Count is detected, a Loss Flag may (optionally) be delivered to the MAP receivers associated with this virtual channel.

 NOTE – An abstract model of the Virtual Channel Reception Function is illustrated in figure 4-24.